I’ve had a weird relationship with the story of Dune.

 I was blown away.

 The trademarks of Villeneuve’s style—fly-over establishing shots, the creeping and rising tension, the slow exposure to otherworldly terrors and very-worldly evils—were at their strongest in that film.
-Add in Hans Zimmer’s expertly-executed abuse of digital and mechanical instruments and you end up with a spectacle on par with the story’s themes of inescapable fate, looming doom, and Machiavellian cruelty.
+Add in Hans Zimmer’s expert abuse of digital and mechanical instruments and you end up with a spectacle on par with the story’s themes of inescapable fate, looming doom, and Machiavellian cruelty.

+I really enjoyed the book, overall, though I found it much darker than even the first movie.
 Now, having just seen Dune: Part Two, I’m wondering if I like the story much at all.

 So let’s talk about Dune: Part 2 and how it made me like Dune less.